cozy/cozy-guidelines/README.md

 # Cozy Code Guidelines

 ## Generic code style

 * lines must not be longer than 80 characters
 * indentation must be done with 4 spaces
+* file names should be in snake_case
 * variables name must not be abbreviated
-* variables names should be camelCase, starting with lowercase
 * class names should be CamelCase, starting with uppercase
-* file names should be in snake_case

 ## Coffeescript
 * no parenthesis in function declaration when it has no parameter
 * `or` and `and` must be used instead of `||` and `&&`
 * the `return` keyword should be explicit when needed
+* variables names should be camelCase, starting with lowercase

 ## Javascript

+* variables names should be camelCase, starting with lowercase

+## Pyhon

+* variables names should be snake_case, starting with lowercase
+* global variables should be written with uppercase
+* Files should be [pep8](http://www.python.org/dev/peps/pep-0008/) compliant

 ## Backbone